andreahn/taxi-prediction/README.md

-# taxi-prediction
+# Project 2: Taxi Ride Duration Predictor

-Regression model predicting travel time of a taxi ride.
-Project for Data Science class
+This is a taxi ride duration predictor project for Data Science (COSE471) at Korea University.
+Code is in python using libraries such as pandas, sklearn and numpy.